-Choosing the perfect Pasta for salad
+Choosing the perfect pasta for salad

-Oh—the pasta.
-Have you noticed that choosing the right kind of pasta is critical when making pasta salad?
-You need a pasta that is going to hug the sauce.
-Like the cavatappi here, or rotini, fusilli, orecchiette.
-And the tortellini I added?
-So necessary.
-I've made this salad many times with all tortellini.
-And it's preferred by some members of my house to the point where this year I was greeted with a "What!
-Why so few tortellini?"
-I didn't see them missing them too much from the size of their second helping.
+I’ve made this salad many times with all tortellini.
+And it’s preferred by some members of my house to the point where this year I was greeted with a “What!
+Why so few tortellini?”
+I didn’t see them missing them too much from the size of their second helping.

-The well-dressed Pasta Salad
+The well-dressed pasta salad

-The dressing for this salad is made in the blender.
-As you add all the ingredients, you can't believe how it comes together and becomes this intense red color.
-You might worry for a sec that your salad is going to take on the same color but trust me, it incorporates nicely over the pasta.
 One of the secret ingredients in the dressing is the capers.
-Please whatever you do- don't leave out the capers.
+Please whatever you do- don’t leave out the capers.
 They get blended up in the dressing and the brininess and saltiness is critical to the flavor of the dressing.
-Speaking of the flavor, it's ok to go heavy-handed on the garlic as well.
+Speaking of the flavor, it’s ok to go heavy-handed on the garlic as well.
 The garlic rounds everything out and works so well with the ingredients in the dish.

 This pasta salad is pretty simple on the ingredient front.
 Two kinds of tomatoes, fresh mozzarella and a whole bunch of basil.
 The recipe calls for black olives—you can add them in.
 My Italian card should probably be revoked for not loving black olives.
 The flavor and the brininess they add to dishes is awesome, no question.
-More often than not, I find they get picked out of this salad, especially if you have a bunch of younger guests.
-Go right ahead and add them.
-You know your tribe!

-The Secrets to great pasta salad
+Insider tips to perfect pasta salad

 - Undercook your pasta by about 2-3 minutes.